Nagellan/total-ts/src/010-typescript-in-the-build-process/014-setting-up-a-frontend-app-with-vite.problem/readme.md

 - Take a look at their getting started guide
 - Delete all our existing code
 - Create a new vite app in its place

+## Solution

+I set up a new Vite project into current directory using `pnpm create vite`.
+Then I installed dependencies using `pnpm install` command.
+Finally, I ran `pnpm run dev` and looked at the generated page, tried to change file contents and everything was changing on-the-fly.